JasonJ0987/clueless/journals/Jason_Jang.md

 2. Today, we will finish making the rest of the issues for our remaining features.

 3. There are no blockers today.

+## 05/15/2023
+1. Last time, we finished writing out the rest of our issues.

+2. Today, we will discuss whether or not we want to use a RDBMS or a DDBMS.

+3. There are no blockers today.